(Shoulder Tendonitis / Tendinitis)

 What Causes Shoulder Tendinopathy?

-The most common cause of shoulder tendinopathy is repeated microtrauma.
-That is, repeated trauma to the rotator cuff tendons, rather than a specific one-off incident.
+The most common cause of shoulder tendinopathy is repeated microtrauma; the repeated trauma to the rotator cuff tendons, rather than a specific one-off incident.

 Shoulder Impingement is where your rotator cuff tendon impacts against the acromion bone, should not occur during normal shoulder function.
 However, when repeated shoulder impingement occurs, your rotator cuff tendon becomes inflamed and swollen via friction and compression.